sbal2911/Hands-on-12-Spark-on-AWS/README.md

 Your pipeline is now fully deployed and automated!

 1. Take the sample `reviews.csv` file from the `data/` directory.
-2. Upload `reviews.csv` to the root of your `handsonfinallanding` S3 bucket.
+2. Upload `reviews.csv` to the root of your `cloudhandsonfinallanding` S3 bucket.
 3. This will trigger the Lambda, which in turn starts the Glue job.
 4. You can monitor the job's progress in the **AWS Glue** console under the **Monitoring** tab.